Andy53/ERC.Xdbg/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Example 2: `ERC --pattern o Aa9 extended`

 `--ByteArray`
 The ByteArray option allows the generation of a byte array which is displayed in the log and written to the working directory as both a text file and a binary file containing only the binary values the user wants.
-By defailt the array will contain all values from 0x00 to 0xFF and values can be omitted by appending them to the command.
+By default the array will contain all values from 0x00 to 0xFF and values can be omitted by appending them to the command.
 &nbsp;&nbsp;&nbsp;&nbsp;Example 1: `ERC --bytearray`
 &nbsp;&nbsp;&nbsp;&nbsp;Example 2: `ERC --bytearray 0xFF0x0A \x0b 0C`

 `--Compare`
 Generates a table with a byte by byte comparison of an area of memory and the bytes from a file.
-Takes a memory address from which to start the search and a filepath for the binary file.
+Takes a memory address from which to start the search and a file path for the binary file.
 &nbsp;&nbsp;&nbsp;&nbsp;Example 1: `ERC --Compare 0x12345678 C:\Users\You\Desktop\YourBinaryFile.bin`

 `--Convert`
 Takes a string and converts it to a hex representation.
 The string can be converted as if it was ASCII, Unicode, UTF-7, UTF-8 or UTF-32.
 &nbsp;&nbsp;&nbsp;&nbsp;Valid conversion types:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Ascii to Hex = AtoH
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Unicdoe to Hex = UtoH
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Unicode to Hex = UtoH
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;UTF-7 to Hex = 7toH
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;UTF-8 to Hex = 8toH
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;UTF-32 to Hex = 32toH